-Dental Implants FAQ
+Dental Implants FAQs

 After the implants have acclimated properly and are fully functional.
 They will last a lifetime with proper care.

-Is Implant surgery painful?
+Is Implant Surgery Painful?

 For example, wearing dentures can be compared to a new pair of shoes.
 As long as the denture plates are a good fit, the discomfort should be minimal until the person gets used to wearing them.
 While it is not uncommon for this to happen, the person should address this with their dentist if it lasts more than 48 hours.
 This way the dentist can make adjustments that will alleviate the issue.

-Patient Center FAQ
+Patient Center FAQs

 - First tear about 18″ of floss.
 Pinch it at each end with your thumb and forefinger, or wind the ends around your finger so the length of floss will be taut.